 Niall Johnson, David Weber

 One of the greatest journalists of the 20th century, Ryszard Kapuściński’s gripping account of the collapse of Portuguese colonialism in Angola is brought to the screen through a combination of animation and documentary with live-action footage.
-An unmissable Festival highlight with two screening dates to choose from.
+An unmissable Festival highlight.

 “Another Day Of Life” is a cinematic masterpiece that swiftly combines spectacular 3D animation and documentary with live-action footage and sound.
 It perfectly reflects the signature style of Kapuściński's world renowned reportage, enabling the viewer to relive the journalist's experience of being on the frontline of history.